By: Rita Cunha | November 13, 2020

 First, research and apply for all the scholarships and grants you can find.
 Many students forget that they can get “free money” to study.
 There is student aid for all kinds of situations, from academic merit to playing sports and so on.
 It’s always worth looking into what’s available in your state.

 If the search is proving overwhelming, don’t hesitate to talk to your prospective university’s admission’s office.
 They can guide you in how to find these much-needed financial aid opportunities.
+They can also talk to you about things to do to increase your odds of getting a scholarship award.

 What’s key is that you do your research before the deadlines.
 Make sure to fill out your FAFSA as soon as possible!